LogtalkDotOrg/logtalk.org/_pages/using_tools_with_prolog.md

-When finding a `use_module/1` or `use_module/2` directive in a Prolog module, Logtalk either successfully expands it to a Logtalk supported `use_module/2` directive (which takes as first argument a module name and not a file spec) or prints an error and aborts the compilation of the source file.
+When finding a `use_module/1` or `use_module/2` directive in a Prolog module, Logtalk either successfully expands it to a Logtalk supported `use_module/2` directive (which takes as first argument a module name instead of a file specification) or prints an error and aborts the compilation of the source file.
 If you get an error, load the module file first and try again.
 Note that the expansion from a Prolog `use_module/1` directive to a Logtalk `use_module/2` directive will likely result in false positives when using the `dead_code_scanner` tool.

+The `set_prolog_flag/2` directive cannot be used inside objects but is sometimes used inside modules.
+The workaround is to move those directives to outside the modules before attempting to compile the modules as objects.